|

 1,000,000 allowed by the quota

-it then prorates for 50% for all those companies on EQUAL PERCENTAGE.
-No matter who and how many international shipping product is importing.
+it then prorates 50% for all those companies on EQUAL PERCENTAGE.
+No matter who and how many international shipping product is imported.

-Customs takes 7501, changes it to those quantity by prorated 50% and gives it back to importers.
+Customs takes 7501, changes it to those quantities by prorated 50%, and gives it back to importers.

 - If they are late, they then lose the import quota status completely.

-- If it is approved then importer must take physical possession on the international shipping merchandise WITHIN 15 WORKING DAYS.
+- If it is approved, then the importer must take physical possession of the international shipping merchandise WITHIN 15 WORKING DAYS.

 Over-quota situations in international shipping:

-Let's say importer brought to customs a quantity of international shipping goods that exceed the import quota.
-(Brought 200,000 items, but quota allows for import 20,000 only), then:
+Let's say the importer brought to customs a number of international shipping goods that exceed the import quota.
+(Brought 200,000 items, but quota allows for the import of 20,000 only), then:

 A. If it is ABSOLUTE IMPORT QUOTA (no other choice):